nlxai/sdk/packages/website/src/content/03-01-touchpoint-ui-ConversationHandler.md

 });
 ```

-### `sendIntent(intentId, context?)`
+### `sendFlow(flowId, context?)`

-Use `sendIntent` to programmatically trigger a specific flow within your NLX application.
+Use `sendFlow` to programmatically trigger a specific flow within your NLX application.
 This is useful for starting the conversation at a particular point or guiding it based on user actions outside the chat interface (e.g., clicking a "Track Order" button on your website).

 **When to use:**